zetalex/zetalex.github.io/content/2_guion_sesion_2.md

 > [!danger] Deliverables
 > At the end of this session you will have to deliver three things:
-> - The source code of the GPIO application
+> - The source code of the three exercises proposed in this session.
-> - The .elf file, ready to be executed in the Genesys 2
+> - The .elf files, ready to be executed in the Genesys 2
+> - Docx document with the questions answered during this session

 ## Patching the bootloader
 Before entering into coding a new application for ourselves, we will enter into the world of patching, that is, picking some code and changing it to our liking to add new features or fix nasty bugs.